 PRP Therapy for Knee Arthritis

 If you’re experiencing pain in your joints and are looking for a Pain Clinic in Hollywood or Aventura, the good news is that you don’t have to look any further!
 Our pain management doctors, Dr. Luis Escobar & Dr. Lucien Alexandre, will provide you with a personalized treatment suitable for you.
 We can assure you that our well-trained medical staff is ready to give you the care that you need and deserve.
-Apart from our Hollywood location, you can also schedule an appointment at our Pain Clinic in Aventura or Pembroke Pines.
+Apart from our Hollywood location, you can also schedule an appointment at our Pain Clinic in Aventura.
 Use the contact form or give us a call to schedule your appointment!

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.